 Published: 04 December 2017

-Effects of climate change are real worldwide and communities are learning how to adapt to new style of life.
+Effects of climate change are real worldwide and communities are learning how to adapt to new styles of life.
 In Beni Territory, the Solidarity of Organizations of Women and Young Agricultural Producers (SOFEJEP) are coaching the local women and youth on adaptation to the climate change effect through handcraft making and agro- pastoral activities.
-SOFEJEP is member of DR Congo National Discourse Forum since 2011.
+SOFEJEP is a member of DR Congo National Discourse Forum since 2011.

 The agricultural demonstration activities are being implemented in the Semuliki and Lubirihya valleys near the DRC-Uganda/ Mpondwe border.
-In this area, SOFEJEP has created Women and youth groups to help them buy water pumps and watering cans.
+In this area, SOFEJEP has created the Women and youth groups to help them buy water pumps and watering cans.

 To address this challenge, the organization plans to help the community in the creation of rain water harvesting ditches that would conserve water for crop irrigation during the dry season.